newtextdoc1111/ComfyUI-Autocomplete-Plus/README.md

 - **Enable Autocomplete**: Enable/disable the autocomplete feature.
 - **Max suggestions**: Maximum number of autocomplete suggestions to display.
+- **Replace '_' with 'Space'**: Replaces underscores with spaces when inserting tags.
+This setting also affects related tag display.
 - **Enable Loras and Embeddings**: Display Lora and Embedding in the suggestions.
 - **Use Fast Search**: Switch autocomplete suggestions search to fast processing (see [About Fast Search for Autocomplete](#about-fast-search-for-autocomplete) for details).